json-schema-org/understanding-json-schema/source/reference/object.rst

    --Python
    In Python, "objects" are analogous to the ``dict`` type.
-An important difference, however, is that while Python dictionaries may use anything hashable as a key, in JSON, all the keys must be strings.
+An important difference, however, is that while Python dictionaries may use anything hashable as a key, in JSON all the keys must be strings.

    Try not to be confused by the two uses of the word "object" here: